DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-disabled.md

 Sharing that you’re disabled when you [apply for teacher training](https://www.gov.uk/apply-for-teacher-training) can help providers make adjustments.
 You should contact your provider to discuss any adjustments you may need.

-If you need help to identify techology to help you study, [visit AbilityNet for resources and guides](https://abilitynet.org.uk/about-abilitynet).
+If you need help to identify technology to help you study, [visit AbilityNet for resources and guides](https://abilitynet.org.uk/about-abilitynet).

 You can also explore [Disability Rights UK's guide for disabled students and apprentices](https://www.disabilityrightsuk.org/).